 You should not need to provide direct payment to access or use any of the systems used by UMD instructors for teaching and learning purposes.
 No third-party tool that is integrated within ELMS-Canvas is authorized to process any kind of payment card (PCI) transaction on behalf of UMD.
 Please be aware, UMD has not reviewed and does not endorse the individual purchase or usage of apps nor are purchased apps required to make full use of any application through UMD’s ELMS-Canvas contract.
-UMD has approved and integrated enterprise apps such as Google Calendar, Zoom and Webex into ELMS-Canvas to securely extend the functionality of some of these systems.
+UMD has approved and integrated enterprise apps such as Google Calendar and Zoom into ELMS-Canvas to securely extend the functionality of some of these systems.
 UMD’s information security team reviews all such integrations before implementation.
-If a user chooses to purchase an app, they do so on their own volition and outside of the terms and conditions of UMD’s contract.
+If a user chooses to purchase an app, they do so of their own volition and outside of the terms and conditions of UMD’s contract.

 More detailed information about FERPA at UMD is available from the Office of the Registrar.

-The UMD FERPA Tutorial is designed to give you basic knowledge of the rules governing release of student information.
+The UMD FERPA Tutorial is designed to give you basic knowledge of the rules governing the release of student information.
 The tutorial takes approximately ten minutes to complete.